helenoid/swissknife/docs/phase1/cli_dev_environment.md

 # CLI Development Environment Specification

-This document defines the development environment specifications for CLI-focused development of the SwissKnife tool.
-It outlines the required tools, configurations, and practices to ensure consistent development across the team.
+This document specifies the recommended hardware, operating systems, runtime environments, tools, and configurations for developing the SwissKnife CLI application.
+Adhering to these specifications ensures a consistent and efficient development experience across the team.

 ## 1. System Requirements